-The individuals interviewed are chosen from lists prepared by the operational sections involved in each case.
-Speaking in the language they choose, these individuals offer both their account of events and their assessment of MSF's response.
+The individuals interviewed speak in the language they choose.
+They offer both their account of events and their assessment of MSF's response.
 The interviews are recorded and transcribed.

 Document searches are conducted in the operational sections' archives and, as far as possible, press archives.